Over 250k Biomarkers Tested

 How to prepare

-No special preparation required.
-Continue normal diet for accurate assessment of current food sensitivities.
-Avoid antihistamines for 48 hours before testing as they may affect results.
-Collect blood spot sample using provided allergy card according to instructions and ship promptly.
+No fasting required.
+Continue eating your normal diet so the test reflects your current food exposures.
+Avoid antihistamines for 48 hours before collection, as they may affect results.
+Collect the blood spot sample using the provided allergy card and post it back promptly following the kit instructions.

 After the test